neilg63/julian_day_converter/README.md

 If the solar or standard local timezone offset is known, this calculates the weekday index (Sunday = 0, Monday = 1 ...
 Saturday = 6) for timezone-neutral DateTime objects.
 The solar timezone offset in seconds can be calculated from the longitude as 1º = 240 seconds, e.g., -3º (or 3ºW) would be -720.
 This is consistent with Chrono's [`%w` format specifier](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) and with JavaScript's `Date.getDay()` method.
 The alternative `weekday_number(offset_secs: i32)` method returns a number from Monday = 1 to Sunday = 7, consistent with like-named methods in Java, C#, and ISO 8601.
-However, Python's `datetime.weekday()` is zer-indexed from Monday.
+However, Python's `datetime.weekday()` is zero-indexed from Monday.

 ## Usage